nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Each of the components are defined and implemented as a class with the same name.
 The section below provides more in-depth details on how the components interact with one another.

-Each component may have several other classes underneath it, belonging to the same logical grouping.
-For example, the `Money` component is defined as an abstract class that is extended by `Income` and `Expenditure`.
+Each component may consist of several classes that are working seamlessly together to achieve their intended abstracted representation.
+For example, the `Money` component contains an abstract class that is extended by `Income` and `Expenditure` to represent the types of money that can be managed.

 ### UI Component